ThembinkosiThemba/zen/README.md

 # Zen Web Framework

 Zen is a lightweight and fast HTTP framework for Go, focusing on simplicity and performance while providing enterprise-grade features for modern web applications.
+Zen has a security-first focus providing a range of middleware such as authentication, ratelimiting and api gateways.

 <p align="start">
     <img src="./docs/assets/zen.png" alt="zen" />